SuShoonLei/SuShoonLei/README.md

 Hey!
 I'm **Su Shoon Lei Khaing** but call me ⋆. 𐙚˚࿔ **Su** 𝜗𝜚˚⋆

 A graduating CS senior at **SUNY Oswego** with a love for building things at the intersection of **creativity and code**.
-Whether it's a game, a web app, an AI tool or a handmade stuffs.
+Whether it's a game, a web app, an AI tool or a handmade stuff.
 I put the same passion into everything I create.

 ```python
 su = {